pRoy24/Openexploreum/readme.md

 # Who is it for-
 - Miners who want to view streaming blockchain statistics to make decisions regarding mining oppurtunities.
-- Privacy focused users who are not ok with the fact that someone is making money by harvesting your browsing data and then shoving ads in your face.
+- Privacy focused users who are not ok with third-parties harvesting your browsing data and shoving ads in your face.
 - Developers who are looking for a base layer over the Web3 interface consisting of useful APIs and helper functions.
 - Analysts who want to monitor the blockchain and create reports etc.